Baby bed bugs are commonly referred to in the field as “nymphs,” a term used to describe the immature form of many insects.

 If you think that you’ve seen a baby bed bug in your home, we recommend sending a picture or specimen to your local pest control professional to rule out other types of pests.
 At MMPC, we offer a free online pest ID service where you can send photos for identification.

-How Small Are They?
+How Small Are Baby Bed Bugs?

-What Color Are They?
+What Color Are Baby Bed Bugs?

-When they reach adulthood, their bodies take on the familiar reddish-brown hue that most people associate with bed bugs.
+By the time they reach adulthood, their bodies take on the familiar reddish-brown hue that most people associate with bed bugs.

 Pictures of Baby Bed Bugs